LaravelRUS/docs/homestead.md

 <a name="old-versions"></a>
 ## Old Versions

+> {tip} If you need an older version of PHP check the documentation on <a href="#multiple-php-versions">multiple PHP versions</a> before attempting to use an old version of Homestead.

 You can easily override the version of the box that Homestead uses by adding the following line to your `Homestead.yaml` file:

     version: 0.6.0